ltuckr/flavor-impersonator/README.md

 # flavor-impersonator

 # Description
-A copycat recipe app  that combines the use of Node.js, Express.js, Handlebars.js, MySQL, and Sequelize.
-It allows users to discover and share their favorite restaurant or famous dish recipes, replicating them at home.
+Flavor Impersonator is a user-friendly platform where food enthusiasts can share and discover their favorite recipes from popular restaurants or famous dishes.
+By leveraging the power of Node.js, Express.js, Handlebars.js, MySQL,Sequelize, Bootstrap and Animate.css, we will deliver a secure and efficient web application that meets the needs of recipe enthusiasts.
+This project promises to be an exciting endeavor that celebrates the joy of cooking and sharing delicious meals.

 ## Table of Contents